 While it’s natural to want to stand up on the board and catch a wave right away, there are several important skills you need to learn in order to surf safely, so it’s best to take a few lessons before heading out by yourself.
-You can browse English surf schools here, or read up on the best surf schools in the UK in this article from Country & Town House.
+You can browse English surf schools on Surfing England’s website, or read up on the best surf schools in the UK in this article from Country & Town House.

 9. Scuba diving

 Scuba diving is one of the most rewarding, enjoyable, and thrilling activities you can possibly do.
 Sinking down into the depths and exploring the sea is enormously fun, and for most people, being this deep underwater is totally unchartered territory.
 The UK is actually one of the best places to learn to scuba dive because you’re never more than 72 miles from the coast.

 Forget images of dark, gloomy lakes – this country is home to some of the most spectacular scuba spots on the continent.
 Plus, we have more shipwrecks per mile of coastline than anywhere else in the world – so if you’ve always dreamed of exploring long-forgotten wrecks, now’s your chance.

 There are hundreds of scuba diving courses that are aimed at beginners, but if you want to see if it’s for you before committing to anything, you can always book a taster session first.
 These take place in swimming pools and give you a chance to get to grips with scuba equipment and learn to breathe underwater.